atom/flight-manual.atom.io/content/hacking-atom/sections/package-word-count.md

 {{#note}}

 **Note:** To see your changes, you'll need to reload the code.
-You can do this by reloading the window (The window:reload command in the command palette).
+You can do this by reloading the window (The `window:reload` command in the Command Palette).
 A common practice is to have two Atom windows, one for developing your package, and one for testing and reloading.

 {{/note}}